William Eastlake

-William Eastlake (July 14, 1917 in Brooklyn, New York – 1997 Tucson, Arizona) was an American writer.
+William Eastlake (July 14, 1917 in Brooklyn, New York – June 1, 1997 Bisbee, Arizona) was an American writer.
 His Checkerboard Trilogy, consisting of the works Go in Beauty (1956), The Bronc People (1958), and Portrait of an Artist with Twenty-Six Horses (1963) was included by literary critic Larry McCaffery in his list of the 20th Century's Greatest Hits: 100 English-Language Books of Fiction.

 Life

-Eastlake was born of British parents in Brooklyn, and grew up in Caldwell, New Jersey.
+Eastlake was born of british parents in Brooklyn, and grew up in Caldwell, New Jersey.
 As an infant he and his older brother Gordon were sent to Bonnie Brae, an Episcopal boarding school in nearby Liberty Corners, New Jersey, which he called Prettyfields, which he features in his 1969 novel The Bamboo Bed.